ndeviant/may-starter-example/README.md

 ## Favicon

-Included in the starter auto-generated favicons.
-By default, the task starts with the Assembly, but you can turn it off by configuration file by setting it to `run: false` and generate favicons directly to `src/images/favicons` folder with `gulp favs --toSrc` command.
+In the starter included auto-generation of favicons.
+By default, the task generates favicons to `src/images/favicons` folder.
+This task takes a lot of time, so its recommended to turn it off in configuration file by setting it to `run: false`, after you've already created a favicons for the first time.

 ## WebP